nosos-kindynos/Overview/README.md

                _______________________________________________________________________________

-So after modelling the social interaction into a risk mapping , the compuatation can be done by finding all possible paths from a source to a target and then calculating the risk by taking the internal events in the paths as an intersection and then a whole union of all the possible paths , and then substituting the independent chnaces once a suitable expression has been obatined.
+So after modelling the social interaction into a risk mapping , the compuatation can be done by finding all possible paths from a source to a target and then calculating the risk by taking the internal events in the paths as an intersection and then a whole union of all the possible paths , and then substituting the independent chances once a suitable expression has been obatined.

                _______________________________________________________________________________